davepinch/pinchy.cc/content/topics/geology/triassic/en.wikipedia.org.snippet-4-1.md

 ---
 title: >-
   The global climate during the Triassic was mostly hot and dry, with deserts spanning much of Pangaea's interior.
+However, the climate shifted and became more humid as Pangaea began to drift apart.
 citation: >-
   Wikipedia contributors.
 (2024, February 14).
 Triassic.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 08:36 UTC, February 26, 2024, from https://en.wikipedia.org/w/index.php?title=Triassic&oldid=1207224908
 from: Triassic (en.wikipedia.org)